ligato/docs/docs/plugins/db-plugins.md

 |dockerredissentinel_sentinel_2 | sentinel-entrypoint.sh | Up | 26379/tcp, 6379/tcp |
 |dockerredissentinel_sentinel_3 | sentinel-entrypoint.sh | Up | 26379/tcp, 6379/tcp |

-Redis is the implementation of the key-value Data Broker client API for the Redis key-value data store.
-The entity `BytesConnectionRedis` provides access to CRUD as well as event subscription API's.
+Redis is the implementation of the KV data broker client API for the Redis KV data store.
+The entity `BytesConnectionRedis` provides access to CRUD as well as event subscription APIs.
 ```
    +-----+   (Broker)   +------------------------+ -->  CRUD      +-------+ -->
    | app |                   |  BytesConnectionRedis  |                 | Redis |